Ibrashoukry/tp/docs/team/ryan-siow.md

 ### **Contributions to Team-Based Tasks**

-* Helped design the **EntryList–Storage integration layer**, ensuring new entry types are stored and loaded consistently.
 * Participated actively in team meetings and milestone planning.
 * Conducted code reviews for teammates’ features and provided feedback on coding style, assertions, and SLAP adherence.
 * Assisted in setting up Gradle test configurations and resolving initial test failures related to file formatting and end-of-line handling.